stefan-b-jakobsson/x16-upgrade/README.md

 |---------------------------|----------------------------------------------------------------|
 | Verify error              | Follow the procedure described below.                          |

 If the Kernal ROM update fails you must recover it with an external programmer.
-Instructions on how to do that are found here.
+To do that you must first remove the ROM chip from its socket, and place it in the programmer.
+On top of the ROM chip you find the model name "SST39SF040".
+Use the programmer's software to write the rom.bin file to the chip.
+The rom.bin file is found on the [Github release page](https://github.com/X16Community/x16-rom/releases)

 ### SMC